teracow/googliser/README.md

     $ ./googliser.sh [PARAMETERS] ...

 Allowable parameters are indicated with a hyphen then a single character or the alternative form with 2 hypens and the full-text.
-Single character parameters (without arguments) can be concatenated. e.g. `-cdeghqsv`.
+Single character parameters (without arguments) can be concatenated. e.g. `-cdeghkqsv`.
 Parameters can be specified as follows:

 ***Required***